-Waste material that contains urine, feces or secretions-organic material produced by the animal, animal feed or bedding material, must be handled, collected and disposed of in compliance with applicable legislation/regulation.
+Waste material that contains urine, faeces or secretions produced by the animal, animal feed or bedding material, must be handled, collected and disposed of in compliance with applicable legislation/regulation.
 The legislation/regulation of some countries may prohibit the use of certain organic materials such as hay, straw, and certain other animal bedding or feed.
 Unloading organic waste may be restricted or prohibited in some countries.
 Appropriate measures may be taken to store such waste safely and securely for the duration of transit.